 Luxurious living. eat, experience, and enjoy in Amsterdam

-Oostenburg Island is changing into an exciting, water-rich neighbourhood with a wide range of buildings and amenities.
+Oostenburg is changing into an exciting, water-rich neighbourhood with a wide range of buildings and amenities.
 It is already a popular hangout among locals thanks to cafés and restaurants such as Roest and Rosa & Rita.
-For years, surprising initiatives and exciting new concepts attracted curious visitors to the historic Van Gendthallen, a former rail equipment factory, on Oostenburg Island.
+For years, surprising initiatives and exciting new concepts attracted curious visitors to the historic Van Gendthallen, a former rail equipment factory, on Oostenburg.
 And the national newspapers De Volkskrant, Trouw, and Het Parool used to have their editorial headquarters in the INIT multi-tenant business complex on the island.

 The construction of the four-star Inntel Hotels Landmark Amsterdam has provided a significant boost for development.
 This small piece of the city centre is being transformed into a quintessential Amsterdam neighbourhood: full of contrast – lively, and bold.
 The Van Gendthallen, Roest and the railway works are being renovated and will be repurposed.
 Oostenburg, a unique spot in the centre of Amsterdam where past and future meet!